-We apply strict environmental standards to every phase of the mining process - from exploration and development to active mining and reclamation.
-Before beginning the mine permitting process, we assess all potential environmental impacts - through careful analysis - and implement mitigation plans to ensure such impacts are minimized.
+We apply strict environmental standards to every phase of the mining process-from exploration and development to active mining and reclamation.
+Before beginning the mine permitting process, we assess all potential environmental impacts-through careful analysis-and implement mitigation plans to enable such impacts to be reduced.